Skip to main content

 Am I taxed on the amount I take out?

-Withdrawals aren’t taxed as long as you don’t participate in day trading or “carrying on a business,” according to the Canadian Revenue Agency (CRA)Opens a new website in a new window.
+Withdrawals aren’t taxed as long as you don’t participate in day trading or “carrying on a business,” according to the Canadian Revenue Agency (CRA).
 Specifically, common factors the CRA flags include the frequency of transactions, type of shares, and your knowledge of the securities markets.
 Investments that you can put in a TFSA, or “qualified investments,” include stocks, bonds, savings accounts, and mutual funds.

 TFSAs are meant for long-term financial growth for your savings, not conducting frequent trades within the account.
 If you are doing so, gains on your investments may be taxed.